Sports-related Head Injury

 - On Oct.
 26, 2012, a 17-year-old high school football player collapsed on the sideline during a game.
 He suffered a subdural hematoma and was in the hospital for three weeks.
 He was a defensive end and an offensive tackle.
 The athletic trainer noticed his odd behavior on the sideline and did not allow him to return to the game.
 Recovery was incomplete.

 - A high school senior was injured in a game on Sept.
 7, 2012.
 He was hit by two tacklers as he attempted to make a block – one from the front and one from behind.
 He was unconscious and had two fractured cervical vertebrae.
-He had initial paralysis but is recovering from the injury, but will not be able to play football again.
+He had initial paralysis and is recovering from the injury, but will not be able to play football again.

 - A high school football player was injured in a play-off game while making a tackle on Nov.
 6, 2012.
 He was a senior linebacker.
 The injury involved surgery to a fractured cervical vertebra number 6.
 Recovery was incomplete.